keishabit/python-basics/pseuodocode-routine.md

 1. Taste and adjust seasonings throughout the process
 1. Keep cooking areas clean as you go - wash utensils between uses
 1. Monitor heat levels and adjust as needed for optimal results
-1. Prepare any side dishes or accompaniments simultaneously
+1. IF making multiple dishes, THEN prepare side dishes simultaneously

 ## Plating and Presentation (5 minutes)

-1. Warm plates in a low oven or with warm water
+1. IF serving hot meal, THEN warm plates in low oven or with warm water
 1. Arrange food thoughtfully on plates for visual appeal
-1. Add fresh herbs, garnishes, or finishing touches
+1. IF available, THEN add fresh herbs, garnishes, or finishing touches
 1. Check that all components are at proper serving temperature

 ## Post-Cooking Cleanup (10 minutes)